-IRENA's Procurement Unit has continued to implement the cost-effective procurement process of goods and services in accordance with established Financial Regulations.
-To ensure transparency, fairness, openness, and competitiveness, procurement bidding opportunities include relevant technical evaluation criteria, scope of work and other related information required for the award of contracts.
-The bidding opportunities are posted on IRENA's website and disseminated to the vendors registered with IRENA's vendors database.
-IRENA is also using the United Nations Global Market (UNGM) portal to upload complex procurement notices.
-In addition, the Procurement Master Plan is currently being updated and scheduled to be fully automated during the last quarter of 2022.
+The Agency has continued to implement its administration of cost-effective procurement process for goods, services and other related requests.
+To ensure transparency, fairness, openness, and competitiveness of the procurement process bidding opportunities, the Request for Proposals (RFP) or Invitation to Bid (ITB) are mostly posted on IRENA's website and disseminated to the vendors registered with IRENA's vendors' database.
+In addition, high value and complex procurement opportunities are also uploaded and advertised on the United Nations Global Market (UNGM) portal, to maximise competition and include international vendors.